People

 Hello!
 I'm a fourth-year PhD student in the Biostatistics Department.
 Prior to coming to UW, I studied math and religion at Bowdoin College, and then I spent two years working as a research assistant at Statistics Collaborative, a clinical trials consulting company in Washington, DC.

 I have also been a research assistant with Dr. Brown since September 2021.
-We have an ongoing project assessing the dapivirine vaginal ring for HIV prevention, and I have also assisted with several projects related to household transmission of COVID-19.
+We have an ongoing project assessing the dapivirine vaginal ring for HIV prevention, and I have also worked on several projects related to household transmission of COVID-19.
 Last year, I collaborated with Dr. Holly Janes on study design for an HIV challenge trial in infant macaques in the effort to prevent mother-to-infant HIV transmission.
 During my first year, I was a research assistant on a forensic genetics project supervised by Dr. Bruce Weir.

 In my free time, I am an avid home cook, and I also enjoy running, hiking, and cross-country skiing.